 We prepare our consolidated financial statements in accordance with IFRS as issued by the IASB.
-The summary historical consolidated financial information presented for the years ended December 31, 2019 and 2020 has been derived from our consolidated financial statements included elsewhere in this prospectus.
-The summary historical consolidated financial information presented as of June 30, 2021 and for the six month periods ended June 30, 2020 and 2021 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
-The unaudited consolidated financial statements have been prepared on a consistent basis as our audited consolidated financial statements.
-In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal recurring adjustments, necessary for the fair statement of the financial information in those statements.
+The summary historical consolidated financial information presented as of December 31, 2020 and for the years ended December 31, 2019 and 2020 has been derived from our consolidated financial statements included elsewhere in this prospectus.
 Our historical results for any prior period are not necessarily indicative of results expected in any future period.

 We maintain our books and records in Euros and report our financial results in Euros.
-For the convenience of the reader, we have translated Euros amounts in the tables below at the noon buying rate of the Federal Reserve Bank of New York on June 30, 2021, which was €1.00 to \$1.18.
+For the convenience of the reader, we have translated Euros amounts in the tables below as of December 31, 2020 and for the year ended December 31, 2020 into U.S. dollars at the noon buying rate of the Federal Reserve Bank of New York on December 31, 2020, which was $\leq 1.00$ to $\leq 1.22$ .
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into U.S. dollars at that or any other exchange rate as of that or any other date.